 Step 5: Trim the dog's upper brow

 Turn on the clippers, and place the clipper head flat against the top of the dog's head with the blade spokes facing the rear of the dog.
 Pull the clippers toward the dog's rear to clip fur away from the upper brow.
 Always point scissors and clippers away from the eyes.

 Step 6: Clip along your dog's muzzle

 Clip along the muzzle by beginning at the bridge of the nose and pulling the clippers down toward the dog's mouth or the floor.

 Clip between the eyes by placing the clipper head flat against the forehead with the blade spokes facing the nose, and pulling the clippers toward the noise.
 Use extreme caution with this step or skip it, because the blade spokes can injure the dog's eyes if the dog jerks its head.

+Wrap your free hand around the dog's muzzle, gently point it toward the ceiling, and hold it in place.
 Place the blade head against the chin with the spokes facing the throat, and run the clippers toward the throat to trim the dog's "beard."

 Step 9: Clean up leftover fur with dog grooming scissors

 Trim leftover hairs with blunt-nosed dog grooming scissors.
 Hold the fur between your fingers and trim above to reduce the chance of cutting into the dog's skin.